Yolo Vision Shenzhen

 Healthcare and Rehabilitation

-Coaches and athletes use sports analytics to dissect performance.
-By extracting biomechanical data from video footage, AI can analyze a golfer’s swing plane or a runner’s gait efficiency without the need for intrusive marker suits used in traditional motion capture.
+Coaches and athletes leverage sports analytics to optimize performance.
+Pose estimation models can analyze a golfer’s swing plane, a runner’s stride length, or a pitcher’s biomechanics without the need for intrusive marker suits used in traditional motion capture.
+This provides immediate, data-driven feedback to improve technique and prevent overuse injuries.

 from ultralytics import YOLO

-# Load the official YOLO11 nano pose model
+# Load the YOLO26 pose model (nano version for speed)

 results[0].show()